Sioux Falls in Minnehaha County, South Dakota — The American Midwest (Upper Plains)

 Topics.
 This historical marker is listed in these topic lists: Anthropology & Archaeology • Cemeteries & Burial Sites.
 A significant historical date for this entry is August 25, 1862.

 Location.
 43° 34.537′ N, 96° 42.793′ W. Marker is in Sioux Falls, South Dakota, in Minnehaha County.
-Marker is on East Amidon Street, 0.1 miles west of North Cliff Avenue, on the right when traveling east.
+It is on East Amidon Street 0.1 miles west of North Cliff Avenue, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 1009 E Amidon St, Sioux Falls SD 57104, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Memorial to the Pioneers of Minnehaha County (about 600 feet away, measured in a direct line); The Amidon Affair (about 700 feet away); Magma (approx. half a mile away); Albert M. Mansor (approx. 0.8 miles away); First Concrete State Highway (approx. 0.8 miles away); Frederick Manfred’s “Siouxland” (approx. 1.2 miles away); The Dubuque House (approx. 1.2 miles away); Massacre Site (approx. 1.2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: The Dakota War of 1862 (about 600 feet away, measured in a direct line); Memorial to the Pioneers of Minnehaha County (about 600 feet away); The Amidon Affair (about 700 feet away); Magma (approx. half a mile away); Albert M. Mansor (approx. 0.8 miles away); First Concrete State Highway (approx. 0.8 miles away); Frederick Manfreds Siouxland (approx. 1.2 miles away); The Dubuque House (approx. 1.2 miles away).
 Touch for a list and map of all markers in Sioux Falls.